We are so happy you applied to UCSB! Now that we have received your application, what happens next? Stay tuned for more updates and check back soon!

 We do not accept or review letters of recommendation in our selection process, but rather rely on what you reported in your UC application.

 As we consider each individual application, we look beyond academics.
 We spend time evaluating your achievements in light of the opportunities available to you and your demonstrated capacity to contribute to the intellectual life at UCSB.
-For information on how we admit students, see information on our website for freshmen and transfer processes.
+For information on how we admit students, see information on our website for first-year and transfer processes.

 We appreciate that you are eager to express your love for UCSB!
 We love it too!
 Unfortunately, with so many applicants, we do not take “demonstrated interest” into consideration when making admission decisions.
-For information on how we admit students, see information on our website for freshmen and transfer processes.
+For information on how we admit students, see information on our website for first-year and transfer processes.